 5. Low Employee Engagement

-While you may not connect disengagement with silos, it’s often a sign of the issue.
+While you may not immediately think silos are behind employee disengagement, checked out employees are often a warning sign of a disconnect between teams.
 When departments within a company are isolated, the team mentality that promotes unity is missing.
 Without this sense of togetherness, employees often feel alienated and unappreciated.
 These negative feelings will compound and spread, creating a disenfranchised and sometimes even hostile work environment.

-Once these signs are spotted, a manager or employer can begin to strategize on how to promote communication and streamline information across channels.
-Once the problem has been identified, the next step is to align your team around the problem and develop a knowledge sharing strategy.
+Once a silo problem has been identified, the next step is to align your team around the problem and develop a knowledge sharing strategy.
 This will lead you towards the transparency and collaboration that’s required to beat silos.